Chris Benoit: United States Champion (2005–2007)

 The next week on SmackDown!, Benoit (kayfabe) broke John "Bradshaw" Layfield (JBL)'s hand (JBL actually needed surgery to remove a cyst).
 At WrestleMania 22 on April 2, Benoit lost the title to JBL, who used an illegal cradle to win.
 Benoit used his rematch clause two weeks later in a steel cage match on SmackDown!, but JBL again won with illegal tactics.
 Benoit entered the King of the Ring tournament, but lost to Finlay in the first round after Finlay struck Benoit's neck with a chair and delivered a Celtic Cross.
 At Judgment Day on May 21, Benoit defeated Finlay.
 On the following episode of SmackDown!, Mark Henry brutalized Benoit during their match, giving him (kayfabe) back and rib injuries and causing him to bleed from his mouth.
 Benoit then took a sabbatical to heal nagging shoulder injuries.

 On October 8, Benoit made his surprise return at No Mercy, defeating William Regal.
 Later that week, Benoit defeated Mr. Kennedy to win his fifth and final United States Championship.
 Benoit engaged in a feud with Chavo and Vickie Guerrero, seeking answers from them for their rash behaviour towards Rey Mysterio, but was avoided by the two and eventually assaulted.
-Benoit successfully defended the title against Chavo at Survivor Series on November 26, Armageddon on December 17, and in a no disqualification match on the January 19, 2007 episode of SmackDown!.
-Benoit's next feud was with Montel Vontavious Porter (MVP), teaming with the Hardy Boys (Jeff and Matt) to defeat MVP and MNM (Joey Mercury and Johnny Nitro) at No Way Out on February 18.
+Benoit successfully defended the title against Chavo at Survivor Series on November 26, Armageddon on December 17, and in a no disqualification match on the January 19, 2007 episode of SmackDown!
+Benoit's next feud was with Montel Vontavious Porter (MVP), teaming with the Hardys (Jeff and Matt) to defeat MVP and MNM (Joey Mercury and Johnny Nitro) at No Way Out on February 18.
 Benoit successfully defended the title against MVP at WrestleMania 23 on April 1 and Backlash on April 29, before losing it to MVP in a two-out-of-three falls match at Judgment Day on May 20.